ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

      0 out of 1 cycles completed.
      Workflow status:  IN PROGRESS

 If all the tasks complete successfully, the "Workflow status" at the bottom of the log file will change from "IN PROGRESS" to "SUCCESS".
 If certain tasks could not complete, the "Workflow status" will instead change to "FAILURE".
-Error messages for each specific task can be found in the task log files located in ``$EXPTDIR/log``.
+Error messages for each task can be found in the task log files located in ``$EXPTDIR/log``.

 The workflow run is complete when all tasks have "SUCCEEDED", and the ``rocotostat`` command outputs a table similar to the one :ref:`above <Success>`.